karlvandesman/SokoCraft/README.md

 ## To do
 There are a lot of things that we can still improve on this awesome game.
 For instance:
-- The "IA" to generate new maps accordingly with a difficulty level chosen.
+- The "AI" to generate new maps accordingly with a difficulty level chosen.
 - The password generate by each stage should appear after complete it.
 - And more...